 The graduate certificate options may be taken as an independent program of graduate study by persons already possessing a graduate business degree who wish to enhance or update their skills in a specific business discipline, and those holding a bachelor's degree qualifying on the basis of educational background and professional experience.
-Graduate certificates may also be taken concurrently with the MBA as outlined on pages 6-7.
+Graduate certificates may also be taken concurrently with the MBA as outlined in the next section.